 - 2.1 A team must have possession of the ball to score a touchdown or to earn a first down.
 When a team obtains possession from the opponents, they will be awarded a first down where the ball becomes dead.
-After being awarded a first down, a team keeps possession for three (3) downs or three (3) plays, unless the opponents gain control of the ball, or either is awarded first down by penalty.
-During the three (3) downs or three (3) plays, the team in possession must gain the required distance for first down or score a touchdown, otherwise it will give up possession. - 2.2 A player is considered to have possession of the ball if that player has control of the ball.
-If control of the ball is lost, the player no longer is considered to have possession of the ball. - 2.3 A team is considered to have possession of the ball when one (1) of its players has possession of the ball or awarded possession by the rules.
-A team loses possession of when the opponents intercepts a pass or gain control of a free ball. - 2.4 Both offensive and defensive players are not allowed to slap or strip the ball from a ball carrier while it is in their hands or from a receiver who is catching the ball.
+After being awarded a first down, a team keeps possession for 3 downs, unless the opponents gain control of the ball, or either is awarded first down by penalty.
+During the 3 downs, the team in possession must gain the required distance for first down or score a touchdown, otherwise, they will give up possession. - 2.2 A player is considered to have possession of the ball if that player has control of the ball.
+If control of the ball is lost, the player no longer is considered to have possession of the ball. - 2.3 A team is considered to have possession of the ball when 1 of its players has possession of the ball or awarded possession by the rules.
+A team loses possession of when the opponents intercepts a pass or gain control of a free ball. - 2.4 Both offensive and defensive players are not allowed to slap or strip the ball from a ball carrier while it is in their hands or make contact with a receiver's hands while catching the ball.